Gluten-free Chipotle Turkey Chili with Apples is smokey with a hint of cinnamon. Warming, mouthwatering, and ready in 30 minutes!

 - Toppings: shredded cheddar cheese, tortilla chips

-- Add tomato sauce, chicken broth, apple cider, bay leaf, and cinnamon stick to the pot then turn heat up to high and bring chili to a boil.
+- Add tomato sauce, chicken broth, apple cider, bay leaf, and cinnamon stick to the pot then turn heat up to high and bring chili to a simmer.
 Reduce heat to medium then cook for 10 more minutes.
 Scoop into bowls then top with shredded cheddar cheese and crushed tortilla chips.
 Chop remaining apple (do not peel) then sprinkle on top.

 Funny how these things work out, I made chili this weekend (and will be posting about it) and my wife made me some French toast Sunday morning.
 I never contemplated putting apples in chili, good idea.